quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 This example shows the distinction between provisioning/ expanding a volume and using it ("publishing" it).
 This separation is done using different sets of credentials: ``` tenantadmin-credentials ``` and ``` tenantuser-accesskey ```.
-The first Kubernetes secret hold a Quobyte username and password.
+The first Kubernetes secret holds a Quobyte username and password.
 This is used to communicate to the Quobyte API and maintain Quobyte volumes.
-The second secret holds nothing but an access key.
-This key is used to mount Quobyte volumes.
+The second secret holds an access key.
+This key is used to authenticate agains Quobyte and mount Quobyte volumes.
 Since an access key in Quobyte always resolves to a tenant, a username and a group we have all informations we need to select the right volume to mount, create or modify files and do proper ACL enforcement.